If you’re a book lover, you need to add these 15 amazing Edinburgh bookshops to your list of places to visit!

 I actually visited Armchair Books more than once during my trip to Edinburgh, the first time by myself on an early morning wander.
 The second as I shoved a friend through the door, insisting she needed to see it.

-It’s a winding little shop with floor to ceiling bookshelves that are jam-packed with secondhand reads.
+It’s a winding little shop with floor-to-ceiling bookshelves that are jam-packed with secondhand reads.

 As soon as you enter, you’re met with the smell of old books and brown pages.
 It’s a smell that instantly makes a bookworm feel at home.